macobra52/smb3-hacks/SMB3 IPS/readme.md

 -----------

 Includes the change above to regular Hammer Bros and does the following to the other three:
--Boomerang Bros move back and forth faster, throw their boomerangs farther and have a different throwing pattern -Sledge Bros move back and forth faster and throw two hammers at a time -Fire Bros move back and forth faster
+* Boomerang Bros move back and forth faster, throw their boomerangs farther and have a different throwing pattern
+* Sledge Bros move back and forth faster and throw two hammers at a time
+* Fire Bros move back and forth faster

 Smarter Lakitu